MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Mail/New-MgUserInferenceClassificationOverride.md

 Create an override for a sender identified by an SMTP address.
 Future messages from that SMTP address will be consistently classified\nas specified in the override.
 **Note**

+> [!NOTE]
+> To view the beta release of this cmdlet, view [New-MgBetaBetaUserInferenceClassificationOverride](/powershell/module/Microsoft.Graph.Beta.Mail/New-MgBetaUserInferenceClassificationOverride?view=graph-powershell-beta)

 ## SYNTAX